Jrod7938/JRPlugins/README.md

 - ItemCombiner
 - HerbCleaner
 - AutoRifts *(Beta / WIP, expect bugs / no pouches atm)*
 - aoewarnings *(OPRS base plugin ported by kotori)*
+- PowerSkiller *Intended to serve as a tutorial plugin for the discord server*

 # Instructions
 If you already have EthanApiPlugin on your runelite already, it's probably fine to just grab `piggy-plugins-no-ethan-0.3.jar` and drag that into your `sideloaded-plugins` folder.

 If you don't have EthanApiPlugin then you can grab `piggy-plugins-aio-0.3.jar` and drag that into your `sideloaded-plugins` folder.